YashdalfTheGray/talks/canary/outline.md

 - **Slide break**
 - Docker came later into the picture.
 Working for a service that offers cloud hosted Docker, I've gotten in the mindset of using Docker for most of my personal projects and my team used all 3 OSes so Docker would also help level the playing field.
 - If I can run a project on Docker, then I can run it on my service for pretty cheap.
 - I knew Chrome could run out of a container and I saw that if you pull down the Puppeteer NPM package, it installs Chromium.
-The only other thing left to do was to make sure that Chromium had all of it's dependencies in the container.
+The only other thing left to do was to make sure that Chromium had all of its dependencies in the container.
 Easily solved by running a `sudo apt-get install` as part of the Dockerfile!
 - Another caveat about this is that Chromium can't run as the root process in the container, Docker provides a `--init` flag while running a container that solves that problem for us too!
 - **Slide break**
 - So now I had Jest, Puppeteer, and Docker!
 I thought, "Excellent, let's get started".
 So I took some time to write tests against the production code and found that I could write tests using my stack a lot faster than I could using the internal AWS integration testing stack.